Need help? We are available to speak to you 7 days a weekRead More

 Possible visa cancellation

-If your relationship is no longer ‘genuine and continuing’ then there is a possibility that your visa may be cancelled.
+If your relationship is no longer ‘genuine and continuing’, then there is a possibility that your visa may be cancelled.
 As explained above, there are a number of reasons that permit temporary visa holders to continue on their path to attain permanent residence, even after their relationship has broken down.
 However, whilst these circumstances can be common, they do not apply to everyone.
-If your circumstances do not meet the exempt criteria, then it is unlikely that you will be able to retain your temporary visa and you may be asked to:
+If your circumstances do not meet the exempt criteria, then it is unlikely that you will be able to retain your temporary visa, and you may be asked to:

 • Apply for a new visa